frame-lang/frame_transpiler/docs/source/getting_started/introduction/machine_block.rst

 State machines always have a single designated
 **start state**.
-In Frame the start state is always the very first state in the spec, which in this case is `$Off`.
+In Frame the start state is always the very first state in the spec, which in this case is ``$Off``.

 Event Handlers
 --------------

-To make States do something, they need to be sent events.
+To make states do something, they need to be sent events.
 States handle events with... event handlers.

 .. code-block::